+Agency: Date:

-Agency: Date: Contact Person: Phone: I attest that I, , have the following education and experience ed Professional Clinical Counselor, according to Business of the indicated options below: to qualify for this classification.
-I have o II (LPCC II).
-I have the additional education and experience obtained confirmation from the Board of Behavioral Sciences sector proof of at least six (6) hours of continuing education completed in each licensing cycle.
-I (LPCC I) I understand that until I meet the requirements for ctice does not include the assessment or treatment of couples Signature of Applicant Date agency on-site credentialing file and have sub application.
-Based on the LPCC requiremen experience and specified continuing education for our omitted the initial supporting documents for this its, I believe this candidate qualifies for the identified nilable for review by Quality Management Services at any Agency Clinical Director Signature Date Approval: Rolanda Reed, LCSW Quality Management Services Date
+Contact Person: Phone:

+I attest that I, , have the following education and experience ensed Professional Clinical Counselor, according to Business one of the indicated options below:

+to qualify for this classification.
+I have or II (LPCC II).
+I have the additional education and experience be obtained confirmation from the Board of Behavioral Sciences Director proof of at least six (6) hours of continuing education by, completed in each licensing cycle.

+or I (LPCC I) I understand that until I meet the requirements for oractice does not include the assessment or treatment of couples

+Signature of Applicant Date

+agency on-site credentialing file and have s application.
+Based on the LPCC requirem n, experience and specified continuing education for our submitted the initial supporting documents for this tents, I believe this candidate qualifies for the identified available for review by Quality Management Services at any

+Agency Clinical Director Signature Date

+Approval: Rolanda Reed, LCSW Date